alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 Fun fact, there is no city officially named Tokyo.
 The urban area was split into multiple cities, or [wards](https://en.wikipedia.org/wiki/Special_wards_of_Tokyo).
 The most popular are the ones closest to the geographical center of the area: Chiyoda, Chūō, Minato, Taitō, Shinjuku and Shibuya.

-Now, walking is an option and you will do a lot of it during your visit, but you will need public transportation to move from one ward to another.
+Walking is an option and you will do a lot of it during your visit, but you will need public transportation to move from one ward to another.

 With this in mind, we spent the first two days in Tokyo wandering around some of the most popular wards.
 And for our third day we used our backup plan for indoor activities as we had a rainy day.